 In preparation, create an edge account for real-time data transmission.

-- 1. Sign in to intdash with your username and password, and open My Page (https://<hostname>/users/me/). - Click [Edges] > [Create Edge] and create an edge account named sdk_edge.
+- 2. Click [Edges] > [Create Edge] and create an edge account named sdk_edge.

 You will see the UUID and the client secret, but you do not need to copy them for this tutorial scenario.

 4.2 Set up Data Visualizer